Free Trial

 LifeSafe Neutral

 0.9% of Northern Bear shares are held by institutional investors.
 Comparatively, 2.9% of LifeSafe shares are held by institutional investors.
-98.8% of Northern Bear shares are held by insiders.
-Comparatively, 6.3% of LifeSafe shares are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+98.8% of Northern Bear shares are held by company insiders.
+Comparatively, 6.3% of LifeSafe shares are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

 Summary